-Appeals may be initiated at any point following suspension, but petition packets submitted by students must be received by the Assistant Dean for Student Affairs at least 45 days before the start of the term for which the student wishes to be readmitted.
+Appeals may be initiated at any point following suspension, but petition packets submitted by students must be received by the Associate Dean for Access, Belonging and Community Engagement (ABC)at least 45 days before the start of the term for which the student wishes to be readmitted.
+Reflect the ABC office.